How to Decorate a Hallway

 Hallway Wall Decor

-Filling your blank walls with practical wall decor keeps your hallway floors clear to ensure safe, easy foot traffic.
+Filling your blank walls with practical wall decor keeps your hallway floors clear for foot traffic.
 Mounting sconces on the walls is an excellent way to illuminate a hall that lacks enough room for a floor lamp.
 Also, floating wall shelves free up floor space while providing a spot to organize, store and display various items.

 Your hallway wall decor ideas should promote the same chic, comfy atmosphere you want to evoke throughout the rest of your home.
 Create a cohesive look using clocks, photo frames and mounted features of the same shape, size and color.
 Or, mix and match these elements for a unique, eclectic look.
 Whichever you prefer, be sure to space your decor appropriately to avoid overcrowding the walls.